 Capable of improving operations, guiding future purchases, adjusting rental needs, and improving loss prevention, asset tracking technology offers benefits far beyond item finding.
 Innovations like RTLS drive short- and long-term ROI by automating, simplifying, and streamlining workflows, while optimizing inventory management and reducing expenses associated with underutilized or lost medical equipment.

-Backed by the power of Comcast, MachineQ for Asset Management is a turnkey, secure, end-to-end asset tracking solution that delivers up-to-the-minute location data with sub-room level accuracy.
-By pairing BLE capabilities with an underlying LoRaWAN® network platform, hospitals gain the added benefit of a dedicated, scalable IoT network to expand future use cases, like temperature tracking, occupancy monitoring, and more.
+Backed by the power of Comcast, MachineQ for Indoor Asset Tracking is a turnkey, secure, end-to-end asset tracking solution that delivers up-to-the-minute location data with sub-room level accuracy.
+By pairing 2.4 Ghz Low Energy capabilities with an underlying LoRaWAN® network platform, hospitals gain the added benefit of a dedicated, scalable IoT network to expand future use cases, like temperature tracking, occupancy monitoring, and more.

 Inclusive of deployment services, MachineQ is a single partner that delivers all of the hardware, software, connectivity, and maintenance – simplifying implementation and removing the burden form internal IT teams.
 With MachineQ, healthcare enterprises of all sizes benefit from rapid-fire deployment, ongoing assistance including day-two support, and significant cost savings – all under a single investment.